Academany/fabzero/program/basic/intro.md

 * [Let's get ready!](#lets-get-ready)
   * [Prepare your Laptop](#prepare-your-laptop)
   * [Create online accounts](#create-online-accounts)

-## Before we start: The notebook

-For Fab Zero and also Fab Academy **it is strongly recommended that you always carry with you a notebook** with around 100 non detachable pages that you will use **exclusively** for the course.
-Do not use separate sheets because it is highly probable that they will eventually end up lost and shuffled.
-Screenshots are helpful, but do not rely all your research in screenshots only.

-Divide your annotations in entries.
-In every entry you can write:

-* Date and time
-* What you are doing, for what assignment (you will forget soon)
-* Include machines used and settings
-* Include workflows, protocols or procedures you are following
-* Include troubles you are finding in the way, and how are you dealing with them
-* Include a debugging table if you are debugging a problem
-* Whenever you are leaving (lunch, end of day, switch task), finish the entry with an exit note (Finished, to be continued later, stuck in a process, ...)

-> **Learning by doing:** Get a notebook for Fab Zero program and write down your first entry.
-Answer in one sentence: Why are you here?

 ## Fab Labs and The Fab Lab Network